 Consultation, according to most dictionaries, is the process of discussing the topic at hand in a formal attitude with someone who knows best in the field in question.
 In other words, a consultant is someone who provides expert advice.
 Small Business Consulting means – helping a small business deal with specific or critical issues, where they do not have the expertise in house to solve their problem.
 It is a great way to quickly bring new talent into your organisation.

 Still, what do consultants do?
 What makes them that big of a deal?
 A consultant is a guide to any professional who would seek in an area out of their expertise.
 A wise person should know when to seek a professional’s help.

 A consultant’s job does not stop at or is limited to giving an expert’s advice.
-They also analyze and provide thoroughly studied recommendations to organizations or individuals.
+They also analyse and provide thoroughly studied recommendations to organisations or individuals.
 They play many roles and have too many qualities to count.